Emo: 1984–1991: Origins and emotional hardcore

 Emo, which began as a post-hardcore subgenre, was part of the 1980s hardcore punk scene in Washington, D.C., as something different from the violent part of the Washington, D.C., hardcore scene.
 Rites of Spring formed in 1983, using the musical style of hardcore punk and combining the musical style with melodic guitars, varied rhythms, and personal, emotional lyrics.
 Many of the band's themes, including nostalgia, romantic bitterness and poetic desperation, became familiar tropes of later emo music.
 Its performances were public, emotional purges where audience members sometimes wept.
 Ian MacKaye of Minor Threat became a Rites of Spring fan (recording their only album and being their roadie) and formed the emo band Embrace, which explored similar themes of self-searching and emotional release.
-Similar bands followed in connection with the "Revolution Summer” of 1985, an attempt by members of the Washington scene to break from the usual characteristics of hardcore punk to a hardcore punk style with different characteristics.
+Similar bands followed in connection with the "Revolution Summer" of 1985, an attempt by members of the Washington scene to break from the usual characteristics of hardcore punk to a hardcore punk style with different characteristics.
 Bands such as Gray Matter, Beefeater, Fire Party, Dag Nasty, and Soulside were associated with the movement.

 The Washington, D.C., emo scene lasted only a few years, and by 1986, most of emo's major bands (including Rites of Spring, Embrace, Gray Matter and Beefeater) had broken up.
 However, its ideas and aesthetics spread quickly across the country through a network of homemade zines, vinyl records and hearsay.
 According to Greenwald, the Washington, D.C., scene laid the groundwork for emo's subsequent incarnations:

 What had happened in D.C. in the mid-eighties—the shift from anger to action, from extroverted rage to internal turmoil, from an individualized mass to a mass of individuals—was in many ways a test case for the transformation of the national punk scene over the next two decades.
 The imagery, the power of the music, the way people responded to it, and the way the bands burned out instead of fading away—all have their origins in those first few performances by Rites of Spring.
 The roots of emo were laid, however unintentionally, by fifty or so people in the nation's capital.
 And in some ways, it was never as good and surely never as pure again.
 Certainly, the Washington scene was the only time "emocore" had any consensus definition as a genre.

+Maryland bands Moss Icon and the Hated formed at the tail end of Revolution Summer.
+Unlike previous emo bands, Moss Icon's music often disregarded the conventional rhythms and drive of punk.
+This is the point at which some music historians draw the distinction between "emo-core" and simply "emo", with Journalist D.I.
+Kravchek calling Moss Icon and the Hated the pioneers of emo, as opposed to emocore.
+Subsequently, the sound of emo spread through a number of separate scenes that although being disparate, were also intertwined.